alfredfrancis/Info-Hash-To-Magnet-URI/README.md

 Info Hash To Magnet URI Converter
 ================================

-PHP script to Generate Magnet URI from info hash
+PHP script to Generate Magnet URI from info hash.
+Magnetic URI is used to download Torrent files.

 Example
 ======